U.S. Air Force HH-60G Pave Hawks arrive for Southern Strike 2023

-U.S. Air Force HH-60G Pave Hawk helicopters assigned to the 176th Alaska Air National Guard Wing arrive for Southern Strike 2023 at Combat Readiness Training Center, Gulfport, Mississippi, April 13, 2023.
+U.S. Air Force HH-60G Pave Hawk helicopters, assigned to the 176th Alaska Air National Guard Wing, arrive in support of Southern Strike at Combat Readiness Training Center, Gulfport, Mississippi, April 13, 2023.
 Exercise Southern Strike is a total-force, multi-national training event hosted annually by the Mississippi National Guard in Gulfport with distributed basing sites and complex scenarios designed to test and validate shared agile combat employment (ACE) concepts.
-(U.S. Air Force photo by Staff Sgt.
+(U.S. Air Force video by Staff Sgt.
 Daniel Hernandez)

 |Date Taken: